daviddupuis/jeffskinnerbox.github.io/content/draft/home-intercom-system-for-the-minimalists.md

 and [myintercom][26] is a VoIP intercom, but these appears to be a commercial system scaled down for reidential and still pricy and complex.

+As to building an intercom from seperately purchased omponents, I did come across a press release stating that [Arcturus Networks launches the industry’s first dedicated VoIP microcontroller solution for intercoms, telephony and IP audio distribution][29].
+The press release states development kits are available for $495 ... not very encouraging.
+Arcturus does offer several [embedded VoIP boards and modules][30] but the all appear to be $150 or greate in small quanities.

 ## Alternatives
 Of course there are [wireless intercom systems][27] working within the [ISM bands][28].
 So have kindof eliminated the posibility of just buying a VoIP based intercom, but what about alternative technologies like a cell phone or some type of radio.
-As I hinted earlier, a cell phone is a simple solution, IF YOU HAVE IT ON YOUR PERSON AT ALL TIMES.
+As I hinted earlier, a cell phone is a simple solution, if you have it on your person at all times.
 I must admit, I generally only carry my cell when out of the house.

 Battery operated radios are another alternative, such as,